spryker/spryker-docs/docs/pbc/all/price-management/install-and-upgrade/migrate-to-multi-currency.md

 ---
-title: Migration guide - MultiCurrency
+title: Migrate to multi-currency
-description: Use the guide to migrate to a newer version of the MultiCurrency module.
+description: Learn how to migrate your project to multi-currency.
 last_updated: Jun 16, 2021
 template: module-migration-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/mg-multi-currency